alpYener123/FindGeoLocation/README.md

 - ["place"]["full_name"]
 - ["geo"]

-user bio:

 2 main ways: To guess or not to guess
 - Guess: If a person has entered a district name that is included in multiple cities, estimate that the person is from the city with the larger population
-- No guess: If multiple cities are found, skip that district and search for a more specific one
+- No guess: If multiple cities are found, skip that district and search for a more specific (smaller) one

 Districts searched:
 - City name